 If you haven’t been to Sydney you might imagine the famous harbour in one image, a shimmering blue expanse that always includes the Harbour Bridge and Opera House.
 If you’re a local, you’ll know there are pockets that are less grandiose but no less enjoyable.

-If you can, always opt for a table by the water at The Gantry, the restaurant in Pier One Hotel – although an inside seat isn’t disappointing.
+If you can, always opt for a table by the water at The Gantry, the restaurant in Pier One Hotel – although an inside seat is far from disappointing.
 The dark timber, misshapen wooden light fittings, extensive wine displays and aqua finishes in the cushions and crockery give you enough to look at.

-There are multiple menus to pick from – whether you need to fit in a meal before a show or are there to settle in (it has one of the few vegetarian degustations in Sydney, too).
+There are multiple menus to choose from – whether you need to fit in an elegant bite before a show or are there to settle in for the long haul (the chefs selection has long been one of Sydney’s best).

 Cocktails make good use of seasonal fruits and native herbs.
 The wine list is well priced and ripe for exploration.